Non-commutative resolutions of quotient singularities: Introduction

 \subsection{Preliminaries on non-commutative resolutions}

 We first recall the definition of a non-com\-mutative (crepant) resolution (abbreviated as NC(C)R). \begin{definitions} \cite{DaoIyama,Leuschke,VdB32,Wemyss1} Assume that $S$ is a normal noetherian domain.
 Then a \emph{non-commutative resolution} of $S$ is an $S$-algebra of finite global dimension of the form $\Lambda=\End_S(M)$ where $M$ is a non-zero finitely generated reflexive $S$-module.
-The resolution is \emph{crepant} if $S$ is in addition Gorenstein and $\Lambda$ is a maximal Cohen-Macaulay $S$-module. \end{definitions} Among other things NCRs are a crucial part of the Kuznetsov's Homological Projective Duality program \cite{Kuznetsov4,Kuznetsov3}.
+The resolution is \emph{crepant} if $S$ is in addition Gorenstein\footnote{Sometimes NCCR's are defined assuming only that $S$ is a normal Cohen-Macaulay ring.
+E.g.\ \cite{IW}.
+However in this paper we will only use NCCR's over Gorenstein rings.} and $\Lambda$ is a maximal Cohen-Macaulay $S$-module. \end{definitions} Among other things NCRs are a crucial part of the Kuznetsov's Homological Projective Duality program \cite{Kuznetsov4,Kuznetsov3}.
 The HPD dual of a smooth projective variety is often a NCR (possibly twisted, see below) of a singular variety.
 See \cite{Kuznetsov2} for many examples.

 For the rationale behind the definition of a NCCR see \cite{VdB32}.
-As shown in \cite{IW} NCCRs are optimal among the NCRs in the sense that they have excellent homogical properties which are lost when you enlarge or shrink them.
+As shown in \cite{IW} NCCRs are optimal among the NCRs in the sense that they have excellent homological properties which are lost when you enlarge or shrink them.
 See Remark \ref{rem:nccropt} for a precise statement.

 In general \mbox{NCCRs} are close cousins of (commutative) crepant resolutions as defined in algebraic geometry (see e.g.\ \cite{VdBSt1}).
 They are so close that one may often pass from the commutative to the non-commutative context and vice versa.
 Given a NCCR one may sometimes produce a crepant resolution as a GIT-moduli space of representations and conversely a crepant resolution may give rise to a NCCR obtained as the endomorphism ring of a tilting bundle.
 Deep examples include the three dimensional McKay correspondence by Bridgeland-King-Reid \cite{BKR} and Bezrukavnikov's ``non-commutative Springer resolution'' \cite{Bezrukavnikov}.
 For other examples see \cite{BezKal2,VdB100,VdB34,SmithGordon,VdB32}.